seanbell/opensurfaces-segmentation-ui/README.md

 MTurk server that the task is completed.
 For more details, see `example_project/segmentation/views.py`.

-When a user submits, the POST will contain these extra fields:
+When a user submits, the POST will contain these fields:
 <pre>
 results: a dictionary mapping from the photo ID (which is just "1" in
 	this example) to a list of polygons.
 Example: